Ski wax: Properties

 A variety of glide waxes are tailored for specific temperature ranges and other snow properties with varying wax hardness and other properties that address repellence of moisture and dirt.
 The hardness of the glide wax affects the melting of the snow to lubricate its passage over the surface and its ability to avoid suction from meltwater in the snow.
 Too little melting and sharp edges of snow crystals or too much suction impede the passage of the ski.
 A tipping point between where crystal type dominates sliding friction and moisture content dominates occurs around 26 F. Harder waxes address colder, drier or more abrasive snow conditions, whereas softer waxes have a lower coefficient of friction, but abrade more readily.
 Wax formulations combine three types of wax to adjust coefficient of friction and durability.
 From hard to soft, they include synthetic waxes with 50 or more carbon atoms, microcrystalline waxes with 25 to 50 carbon atoms and paraffin waxes with 20 to 35 carbon atoms.
 Additives to such waxes include graphite, teflon, silicon, fluorocarbons, and molybdenum to improve glide and/or reduce dirt accumulation.

 Application

 Glide wax can be applied cold or hot.
+Liquid or spray waxes are most often used for cold applications.
+Some hard waxes and wax pastes can also be applied cold, though these typically require the heat generated by the friction of a waxing cork to properly adhere.

-Cold applications include, rubbing hard wax like a crayon, applying a liquid wax or a spray wax.
-Hot applications of wax include the use of heat from an iron, infrared lamp, or a "hot box" oven.
+Hot applications of wax include the use of heat from an iron, infrared lamp, a "hot box" oven, or a waxing machine.